btihen/btihen_dev/content/posts/ruby/rails_8_0_advance_rails_tables_filtering_sorting/index.md

 This article will go further and build sorting, filtering, and dropdown matching that all work together.

-The code for this article and the commits can be found at: https://github.com/btihen-dev/rails_advanced_tables
+The code for this article and the commits can be found at: https://github.com/btihen-dev/rails_advanced_tables_filtering_sorting

-## Basic Application
+## Basic Rails App Setup

 ### Create the App

-Initially, I am a bit more comfortable using `esbuild` instead of `import-maps`, but feel free to use `import-maps` if you wish.
+I am a bit more comfortable using `esbuild` instead of `import-maps`, but feel free to use either.

-NOTE: when using **esbuild** be sure to use `bin/dev` to start rails, I am not sure of the best practices, but I believe with **import-maps** you can use `bin/rails s` or `bin/dev`.
+NOTE: when using **esbuild** be sure to use `bin/dev` to start rails (or build your own integration with JS).

 Create a new rails app: